 First craft beer: Odell's, Easy Street Wheat or Fort Collins Brewery (RIP), Major Tom's Pom.
 Wheat

 Favorite styles: Pilsners, Pale Ales, Dry Stouts, Mild Browns

 ...and West Coast IPAs

-Ashlee makes money being a social media guru and assistant designer at the Southwestern College, where she works with Kaydee.
+Ashlee's "real" gig is being a social media guru and assistant designer at Southwestern College, where she works with Kaydee.
 Additionally, she is a lifestyle photographer and makes cool stuff out of leather to sell to people who like cool leather stuff.
 She also is a certified yoga instructor.

 First craft beer: High Noon Saloon, Oregon Trail Raspberry Wheat

 Favorite styles: Sours and IPAs

 Quinn Brew dog